MatinT-SA/React-Form-Modal/README.md

-A simple ReactJS modal UI
+A simple ReactJS modal UI for adding user